 Yes.
 Seriously.
 I know.
-If you’re an environmentally conscious smoker (they do exist!) you can do your part to augment the impact of your nicotine habit on your environment by binning your butts and collecting them to be recycled.
-This is one campaign that has really taken off, and many cities have jumped on board, providing public collection receptacles to cut down on cigarette butt waste and participate in the program.
+If you’re an environmentally conscious smoker (they do exist!) you can do your part to reduce the impact of your nicotine habit on the environment by recycling your cigarette waste, including all parts of extinguished cigarettes, cigar stubs, outer plastic packaging, inner foil packaging, rolling paper, and ash.
+The TerraCycle Cigarette Waste Recycling Program has really taken off and many cities have jumped on board, providing public collection receptacles to cut down on cigarette litter.

-We can now recycle pens and cigarettes!
+We can now recycle pens and e-cigarettes!
 What a time to be alive!
-Looking to recycle items not on this list?
-Check out our recycling search.
+Do you need to recycle items not on this list?
+Check out the Earth911 Recycling Search.